dell/csm-docs/content/docs/prerequisites/_index.md

 {{</table>}}

 > Notes:
-> * Any orchestrator platform, operating system or version that's not mentioned here must be self-certified using [Cert-CSI](../cert-csi/) in order to be supported.
+> * Any orchestrator platform or version that's not mentioned here must be self-certified using [Cert-CSI](../cert-csi/) in order to be supported.
 Although not mandatory, we recommend users to use orchestrator platforms and versions that have not met their end of life.

 ## Tested Host Operating Systems